-from the let-the-finger-pointing-begin! dept
+from the most-transparent-administration-still-all-about-forced-transparency dept

 Thanks to the EFF's efforts, another set of National Security Letters have been published and their recipient freed to discuss them.
 CREDO Mobile received two NSLs in 2013 -- both accompanied with the usual indefinite gag order.
 The NSLs [PDF 1] [PDF 2] requested a wealth of data on three of CREDO's customers -- including all call records, financial information (credit cards used, etc.), and personal information (name, address, etc.) -- dating back to April 2008.